-Following the take-over by APICIL Group and the subsequent transactions and changes in structure mentioned previously, the structure of the Group as of 31 December 2019 and as of the date of this report is as follows:
+The structure of the Group as of 31 December 2020 and as of the date of this report is as follows:

 In 2016, the Regulator exempted OneLife from Group reporting for Solvency purposes with effective date on 1 October 2016.
-Accordingly, the sole Group entity having to produce these reports is The OneLife Company S.A. and our RSR report is produced considering that entity on a stand-alone basis.
-Nevertheless, some references to the Group's bodies or processes or functions are made in the System of Governance part of this report as they were constituted when there were several active entities within the Group.
-They are still in existence but currently only apply to The OneLife Company S.A.
+Accordingly, the sole Group entity having to produce these reports is The OneLife Company S.A. and our SFCR and RSR reports are produced considering that entity on a stand-alone basis.